Institutional Diplomas (DE)

 • Initial training – Students in Montpellier: 1,600 euros

-• Repeaters in initial training or continuing education: €300
+• Students repeating a course in initial or continuing education: €300

-Applications Applications must be submitted exclusively online via theeCandidat application(red button) from March 30 to June 9, 2026.
+Applications Applications for admission must be submitted exclusively online via theeCandidat application(Base Rouge) from March 30 to June 9, 2026.

-Step and maintenance activities in schools and universities: mastering teaching methods
+Step and fitness activities in schools and universities: mastering teaching methods

 Key features of the project: